nyrahul/ietf-data/DCO_performance_report.md

 Sample Topology | [TODO](...)

 # Scenario 1: Parent Switch due to metric deterioration
 In case where the parent switch happens due to metric deterioration, the old parent is still reachable albeit with bad metrics.
 NPDAO which is required to be sent through old parent might still work in this case.
-We wanted to check two in this context:
+We wanted to check following in this context:
 1. How does DCO fares (in terms of stale routes retained on old path) in comparison to NPDAO?
-2. Impact on control overhead
+2. Impact on control overhead of using DCO in place of NPDAO

-Regular case refers to the scenario where parent switching happens not due to link unavailability but because the metrics deteoriarate i.e. the links are available such that NPDAO should still work.
-We wanted to understand the impact of control-traffic due to switching to DCO in such cases.

-1. If an implementation switches to DCO in place of NPDAO, what is the impact on RPL-control-traffic?

 Rationale for reduced control traffic in this scenario: